ibardos/motoShop-petProject/README.md

    - Database tables will be created and initialized with data automatically
 5. Test the API endpoints with the predefined HTTP requests in Postman (edge cases are also covered)
    - Remember to retrieve the proper (see hints) JWT token to be able to call service APIs
+     - Retrieved JWT token should be sent during each subsequent API calls to be authorized

 With my set of End-to-End tests:
-1. Run the tests I've created for API endpoint testing, located here: ```~/src/test/java/com/ibardos/motoShop/endToEndTests/apiTests```
+1. Run the tests I've created for API endpoint testing, located here: ```~/src/test/java/com/ibardos/motoShop/endToEndTest/apiTest```
    - The defined tests have automatic database setup/cleanup code as well in a mock database specifically for testing purposes, so you don't have to bother with that